ataylor89/SeaShell/README.md

 This file becomes active once it is installed in your home directory, ~/.seashell

 SeaShell loads ~/.seashell every time a new tab is created and gets its default configuration from ~/.seashell

-You can uncomment the first three lines of macbuild.sh and run macbuild.sh to install .seashell to your home directory